Overwhelmed with email marketing for your eCommerce store? Not sure if you’re doing it right or if you should be making more money from your efforts?

 Some of the highest revenue-generating emails I’ve seen have been focused on blog posts or general newsletters that have a less obvious call to action.
 I know from talking to so many of you that most of you struggle with even knowing what to say and let’s talk about that a little bit.

 So the first thing is to put yourself in your customers’ shoes and start thinking about your customer avatar, your ideal client customer, whatever you call them.
 Think about what else might matter to them.

 For instance.
-If you sell activewear or workout clothing, then hearing stuff about health and fitness and wellness are going to be valuable to them, but it’s still tied to your product.
-If you sell wedding supplies or gifts for bridesmaids, then things about wedding planning and dealing with difficult bridesmaids, or family members, or drunk Al at the wedding will likely be valuable to them.
+If you sell activewear or workout clothing, then hearing stuff about health, fitness, and wellness is going to be valuable to them, but it’s still tied to your product.
+If you sell wedding supplies or gifts for bridesmaids, then things about wedding planning and dealing with difficult bridesmaids, family members, or drunk Al at the wedding will likely be valuable to them.

 So think about your customer and what matters to them that is still connected to your product.

 Once you finish listening to this episode, one of the first things that you can start doing is to do that brain dump and start putting some ideas out.
 And if you want more feedback on that you can come on over to the eCommerce Badassery Facebook group and we can definitely talk about it more there ‘cause I know that this is really a struggle for everyone.
 You’ll be able to get direct feedback and it will really help everyone else in the group too.
 Okay, so that’s adding value.

 How To Know What Types of Emails Your Subscribers What to Receive

 One of the other most important and overlooked things in email marketing is determining their preferences.
 The more targeted you can get with your email marketing the more successful you will be and there are a few ways you can go about this.